 If designed and installed properly, a contour framing projector is practically invisible, even during operation.
 A compact housing design makes this possible, so LED contour projectors can now offer the same low visibility design that property owners and venues look for.
-This improves the display’s appearance and keeps the space from feeling cluttered with high-end lighting.
+This improves the display’s appearance and keeps the ceiling free of visual clutter.

 This compact design, though, doesn’t require a sacrifice in power.
 In fact, some LED recessed art lighting leverages high performance LEDs, like the Cree XHP series.
 Cree’s XHP lights are among the brightest LEDs on the market, if not the brightest.
 According to the company, its XHP lights can throw 284 lumens per square millimeter, which is one of the highest marks in the industry.
 This brilliance is perfect for art displays, where better lighting means better subject rendering.

 A concern some property owners have with recessed lighting is their safety.
 Do they represent a fire hazard given their proximity to ceiling insulation and other heat-sensitive materials?